Monday, June 29, 2009

 These things are not subject to price fraud: the sale of slaves, notes of indebtedness, land, and Temple property.
 Furthermore, the twofold payment for stealing does not apply to them, nor does the penalty of fourfold or fivefold payment apply.

-If any of these items was entrusted to an unpaid custodian, and he claims that the property was stolen, he is absolved from responsibility without having to swear that he was not negligent.
+Suppose any of these items were entrusted to an unpaid custodian who claims the property was stolen.
+In that case, he is absolved from responsibility without having to swear that he was not negligent.

-The verse discussing price fraud states "...and if you sell something to our fellow, or buy from the hand of your fellow...", which indicates things being passed from hand to hand, and not fields or other items above.
+The verse discussing price fraud states, "...and if you sell something to our fellow, or buy from the hand of your fellow..." indicating things being passed from hand to hand, not fields or other items above.

 Thursday, June 18, 2009

-Prutah is the smallest coin at the time of the Mishna, worth today about 0.3 cent.
+Prutah is the smallest coin at the time of the Mishna, worth 1/40 of a gram of silver today.

 There are five laws where the minimal value is a prutah: partial admitting of a debt leading to an oath, betrothing a woman, using consecrated property, returning a lost object, and returning a stolen item after denying it under oath.